Crenshaw High School: Principals

 The first principal of Crenshaw High School was Robert Case, who opened the high school in January 1968.
-Former Los Angeles Unified School District Superintendent Sidney V. Thompson was the school's second principal.
+Former Los Angeles Unified School District Superintendent Sidney A. Thompson was the school's second principal.
 Jewell Boutte was principal in 1988 when she was awarded the prestigious Milken Educator Award for innovations she brought to the school.

 Carrie Allen, formerly an administrator for the Pasadena Unified School District in Pasadena, California became principal in 2009.
 Allen was replaced in summer 2011 by Sylvia Rousseau.
 Rousseau was formerly the principal at Santa Monica High School and the superintendent of a local district in LAUSD.
 She has also served on the faculty at USC's Rossier School of Education.
-In 2013 L. R Corley became principal and served as principal until June 2018.
+In 2013 L. R. Corley became principal and served as principal until June 2018.
 Peter Benefiel became the new principal in 2018 and served until June 2021.
 In June of 2021, Donald Moorer became the new principal of Crenshaw High School.
+In September 2024, Donald Moorer stepped down as principal and Terrence Mudd became the new principal of Crenshaw High.

 Sports

-Crenshaw High's rival is Susan Miller Dorsey High School.

-Football

-The school's football team played in the state championship bowl game on December 19, 2009, at the Home Depot Center in Carson, California.
-Concord's De La Salle High School defeated Crenshaw's football team 28-14 to win the state title.
-They ended the season 14-1.
-The Crenshaw football team went on to and win back to back championships, under the leadership of Head Coach Robert Garrett.
-In 2017, Crenshaw returned to the state championship, hosting Placer High School and winning 46-43.